Explore Mallorca

 The climb isn't too tough so it's a good introduction to other famous cycling climbs in Mallorca.
 It averages a fairly easy 5% across 8km and so there is still a good amount of length in this climb to allow you to build some rhythm for tougher tests ahead.

-Brief Description of the Route
+Brief Description Of The Route

 The ride starts in Caimari, a great place to stop for coffee or something to eat.
 You will climb out of the flatlands before you find yourself deep into a pine forest.

 There are a few narrow turns before a straight section to the middle of the climb.
 The road dips before heading back up over easier gradients with superb views of the valley to your right hand side.
 The road then kicks up again with the toughest part of the ascent with the ramps at about 6-7%.
 6 hairpins then take you to the summit.

 Mallorca Climb Number 8: Port Valldemossa

-The climb out of the port of Valldemossa is only at number 8 of our countdown of the best cycling climbs in Mallorca because it's not so well known.
 It is arguably one of the truly classic climbs, featuring hairpin after hairpin, so much that it's been described as a mini Sa Calobra.
 It's a descent and ascent climb like Sa Calobra so you have to ride to the port before climbing back from where you came.

 You can ride the climb fairly easily from Palma and there's an epic ride from Andratx to Port Pollensa which will take you right past the climb.

-Brief Description of the Route
+Brief Description Of The Route

 The Strava segment for the route up from Port Valldemossa starts right from the water's edge.
 You will be climbing into hairpin heaven almost immediately which gives you great views over the cliffs that plunge into the water below.
-As you head into the hills, the road becomes extremely narrow so you need to be really careful of any oncoming traffic.
-From here, it's 6 hairpinsfollowed by a straight run to the summit of the climb.

 Read an in depth review of the climb here.

-Mallorca Climb Number 7: The Coll de Randa
+Mallorca Climb Number 7: The Coll De Randa

-This climb could arguably be higher in our list of the top ten best cycling climbs in Mallorca.
-It's a pretty easy climb by the island's standards but that's not why we love it.
 We love its isolation, a climb that sits proudly on a mass of land in the middle of the flatlands.
 The views that you get from the top are simply sensational, with the mountains in the background, the ocean in the distance, and miles and miles of flatlands dotted with traditional fincas, orange and olive groves.
 It also is a mystical climb with the 13th century Santuari de Cura monastery sitting proudly atop it.

-Brief Description of the Route
+Brief Description Of The Route

 Randa, a small village just north of Llucmajor in the flatlands is where the climb starts.
 Your approach to it will be through the rural flatlands that make Mallorca such a tapestry of terrain.
 The road begins climbing with an average of about 5% and the official Strava segment starts with a signpost indicating the monastery of Santuari de Randa.

-The first part of the climb has probbaly the toughest ramps on the ride but you will soon find a rhythm as you climb.
+The first part of the climb has probably the toughest ramps on the ride but you will soon find a rhythm as you climb.
 The quiet landscape of Randa by this point has turned into bushes and pines trees before you reach a narrow switchback where the road opens to the valley and you will be rewarded with magnificent views.

 You will be close to the top when you spot the radar station tower, the ugly landmark that blots an otherwise beautiful landscape.
 A few meters ahead you’ll ride to the stone entrance of the famous Santuari de Cura.